MAGALA-RICHARD/apsimNGpy-documentations/doc/how_to_cite.rst

 =====================

 If you are planning to use apsimNGpy in any reports or publications, please make sure to refer to the version number you used.
-The version and sub-version numbers can be retrived via apsimNGpy.__version__, e.g., 0.39.X  (replace X with current version).
+The version and sub-version numbers can be retrieved via apsimNGpy.__version__, e.g., 0.39.X  (replace X with current version).

 **Citation:**